2024%202:26:22%20PM

 After his graduate work, Dr. Taylor joined the University of New Orleans as an Assistant Professor of Computer Science in 2008.
 As a new faculty member, Dr. Taylor shifted his focus from microarrays to the emerging technology of high throughput sequencing.
 He established several collaborations with basic scientists and clinical researchers in the area and developed two major branches of his subsequent research: Microbial Community Sequencing and RNA Sequencing.
 This work led to the development of PARSES and RNA CoMPASS, integrated systems for dual RNA-Sequencing analysis along with a software framework for microbial community profiling.

-Dr. Taylor joined LSUHSC in December 2012 as an Associate Professor in the Department of Microbiology, Immunology and Parasitology where he currently resides.
-He is a founding member of the Microbial Genomics Resource Group and has built an informatics laboratory at the School of Medicine focused on microbial community sequencing, analysis, and visualization.
-He was appointed in July 2016 as the Director of the Bioinformatics, Biostatistics and Computational Biology Core of the Louisiana Biomedical Research Network and was awarded Tenure from LSUHSC in 2017.
-Dr. Taylor co-organizes an annual conference on bioinformatics and computational biology for the LBRN and his research laboratory maintains several terabytes of sequence data and designs innovative software systems for visualization and analysis of high-throughput sequencing experiments.
+Dr. Taylor joined LSUHSC in December 2012 as an Associate Professor in the Department of Microbiology, Immunology and Parasitology.
+He built an informatics laboratory at the School of Medicine focused on microbial community sequencing, analysis, and visualization and was appointed in July 2016 as the Director of the Bioinformatics, Biostatistics and Computational Biology Core of the Louisiana Biomedical Research Network.
+Dr. Taylor was awarded Tenure from LSUHSC in 2017 and was promoted to Professor in 2025.

 Clinical Interests

 Dr. Taylor's lab has a strong interest in the interaction between reproductive tract microbiota and sexually transmitted infections.
 He was awarded a Multi-PI R01 from NIH/NIAID in August 2017 to study the consequences of vaginal microbiota on IFNγ mediated clearance of Chlamydia infections.
 Hi is also closely involved as a co-invesigator with an NIH/NIAID R01 funded in January 2020 to study the relationship of STI screening with adverse birth and newborn outcomes.
-He is a co-investigator studying the releationship between vaginal microbiota and biofilm formation in bacterial vaginosis on an NIH/NIAID R01 that was funded in February 2020 which is following changes in the vaginal microbiota over the course of time.
+He is a co-investigator studying the releationship between vaginal microbiota and biofilm formation in bacterial vaginosis on an NIH/NIAID R01 that was funded in February 2020 which is following changes in the vaginal microbiota occuring prior to incident bacterial vaginosis.
 Dr. Taylor also has clinical interests in the use of shotgun metagenomic sequencing of the reproductive tract microbiota to identify pathogens and direct targetted treatment of STIs.

 Research Interests

 Dr. Taylor's research interests currently focus on understanding of dynamic changes in the vaginal microbiota associated with various STIs including BV, Chlamydia and HIV.
-He is currently a multi-PI on an R01 and R21 grant from NIAID, and a co-investigator on two R01s, an R21, an UL1, and a P20.
-In addition he serves as the contact PI for a recently awarded NSF grant that was utilized to acquire and establish a high-performance computing cluster called Tigerfish for computational biology and bioinformatics research.
-Further information on this new institutional research resource is available here: https://www.lsuhsc.edu/admin/it/hpc/default.aspx
+He has served as multi-PI on R01 and R21 grants from NIAID, and as a co-investigator on two R01s, an R21, an UL1, and a P20.
+In addition he served as the contact PI for an NSF grant that was utilized to acquire and establish a high-performance computing cluster called Tigerfish for computational biology and bioinformatics research.
+Further information on this institutional research resource is available here: https://www.lsuhsc.edu/admin/it/hpc/default.aspx

 Software Tool Development

-Members of our lab develop a variety of software tools to facilitate our research.
+Members of the Taylor Lab develop a variety of software tools to facilitate our research.
 In the past we have developed systems for microbial community analysis and contributed to development of tools for metagenomic predictions.
 The latest tool has been developed by John Lammons to faciliate usage of the VALENCIA classifier with Phyloseq in the R environment in order to perform community state type classifications of vaginal samples.
 More information and download of the tool are available here: https://github.com/JLammons14/ValenciaInR

 Teaching Activities